 - 1 tablespoon of oil for sauteing (optional)

 - 3 ounces baked tofu cut into small cubes

 - 2 tablespoons vegan fish sauce (recipe above)

-- 1 small carrot, julienned.
+- 1 small carrot, cut into thin strips

 Combine the Bragg’s, vegan fish sauce, and garlic in a bowl; set aside.